 However, there are some things you’ll have to keep in mind when using InMail to message leads:

-Firstly, unlike Messages, InMail is a paid tool.
-You’ll need to subscribe to one of LinkedIn’s premium plans.
+Firstly, unlike Messages, InMails are a paid tool.
+You’ll need to subscribe to one of LinkedIn’s premium plans (either Linkedin Premium or Sales Navigator).

 Once you’ve subscribed, you’ll only get a specific allocation of InMail credits every month.
 How much you’ll get depends on the plan but varies between 5 and 150 credits per month.
 Remember, though, that you can get more credits based on LinkedIn’s InMail policy.